VirtualPaul/survey_eval/GALILEO_SETUP.md

 # Galileo Integration Setup

 This project has been instrumented with Galileo tracing for LLM observability.
-Due to Python 3.13 compatibility issues with the current Galileo SDK, a mock logger is currently being used.
+Using Python 3.12 for full Galileo SDK compatibility.

 ## Current Status

 - ✅ **Code Instrumentation**: All LLM calls and workflows are instrumented with Galileo logging
-- ⚠️ **Mock Logger**: Currently using a mock logger due to Python 3.13 compatibility issues
+- ✅ **Real Galileo Integration**: Using Python 3.12 with real Galileo SDK
-- 🔧 **Ready for Galileo**: Code is ready to switch to real Galileo logging once compatibility is resolved
+- ✅ **Full Observability**: Complete LLM tracing and workflow monitoring

 ## What's Instrumented